Healthy Homes Assessment Maungaraki

 Rental Property Home Assessments Maungaraki

-Areas of rental properties that are impacted with Health Homes Standards.
-Healthy Homes Standards in Maungaraki include each:
+Rental property areas affected with Health Homes Standard.
+Healthy Homes Standard in Maungaraki include each:

 • Bathrooms